11 mins read

 Cash flow management

 Proper cash flow management plays a vital role in the success and growth of any organization regardless of the industry.
-It involves monitoring the movement of money, both incoming and outgoing, enabling organizations to determine their available funds at any given time.
+It involves monitoring the movement of money, both incoming and outgoing, keeping cash flowing and enabling organizations to determine their available funds at any given time.
 Indeed, cash flow is the lifeblood of any organization.

 In the following sections we'll delve into the importance of proper cash flow management, explain why it matters, examine the repercussions of poor cash flow on organizations, and highlight how software automation can assist in achieving these objectives.